 7. Dorset Sheep

 The Dorset sheep is bred for meat.
 It has medium-length wool and is most well-known for its prolific lambing.
 Most Dorset sheep in the United States are the Polled Dorset, which is a particular type.
 They are prolific breeders and milkers, which they are sometimes used for exclusively.
 However, they are mostly prized for their high-quality meat production.

 This breed originated in Salem, Oregon, in 1860.
 However, Polled Dorset originated in Raleigh, North Carolina.

 This breed is second to only the Suffolk breed in the United States in terms of popularity.
 They are the most popular white-faced breed in the United States as well.
 If you see a white-faced sheep, it is probably a Dorset.

 8. Southdown Sheep

 If you’ve read thus far, you’ll know that this sheep was crossbred to produce most of the famous sheep breeds in the United States today.
-Despite most of its descendent breeds exceeding the Southdown in popularity, this breed is still somewhat popular in the states today.
-They are dual-purposed sheep that produce medium wool and high-quality meat.
+Despite most of its descendent breeds exceeding the Southdown in popularity, this breed is still somewhat popular in the States today.
+They are dual-purpose sheep that produce medium wool and high-quality meat.